65th Division Engineer Battalion: Lineage

-The 65th Brigade Engineer Battalion was first constituted into the Regular Army as the 65th Engineer Battalion on 18 October 1927.
+The 65th Division Engineer Battalion was first constituted into the Regular Army as the 65th Engineer Battalion on 18 October 1927.
 The unit was inactive and remained inactive for 14 years.
 On 1 October 1941, the Hawaiian Division was split into the 24th and 25th Infantry divisions.
 The 65th Engineer Battalion was assigned to the 25th Infantry Division (25th ID), and was activated.
 Soon after, the Japanese launched their attack on Pearl Harbor, and the 65th was called to service during World War II.
 On 1 January 1944, the 65th was reorganized, designated as the 65th Engineer Combat Battalion.
 After the war, it deployed to Japan to assist in occupation duties for the next five years.

 The battalion was then engaged in the Korean War during 1950–1954.
 In 1954, the unit finally returned home to Schofield Barracks after more than 12 years overseas.
 On 1 March 1954, the battalion was reorganized and once again designated as the 65th Engineer Battalion.
 In 1965, the battalion deployed to the Republic of Vietnam and did not redeploy home until 8 December 1970.
 On 15 August 2005, the unit laid down its colors, and was inactivated and reorganized as a Special Troops Battalion under the 3rd Brigade Combat Team.

 The 65th was reactivated on 16 July 2007 and assigned to the 8th Military Police Brigade, 8th Theater Sustainment Command as a combat effects battalion.
 In June 2008, they were then assigned to the 130th Engineer Brigade, 8th Theater Sustainment Command.
 With the 130th, the unit deployed to Northern Iraq as well as Afghanistan.
 When they returned to Schofield Barracks, they were assigned to the 2nd Stryker Brigade Combat Team (2SBCT), 25th Infantry Division and designated as a brigade engineer battalion on 16 October 2014.
 In spring 2016, the 2nd Stryker Brigade Combat Team was relieved of its strykers and organized into its current status as a (light) infantry brigade combat team.